lilpatter/CS2-STATS-FETCHER/README.md

 - Check existing requests to avoid duplicates

 ### Code Contributions
-- Fork the repository
+- Fork the repository and make your changes
-- Create a feature branch (`git checkout -b feature/amazing-feature`)
-- Commit your changes (`git commit -m 'Add amazing feature'`)
-- Push to the branch (`git push origin feature/amazing-feature`)
-- Open a Pull Request
+- Submit a Pull Request with your improvements
+- **Note**: All releases are built and distributed exclusively by the project maintainer
+- Contributors will be credited in release notes and acknowledgments

 ---